avahoffman/urban-weed-genomics/Supplement.md

     GGCTAC  ACTGAT  DS.BA.GA.U.1
     CTTGTA  ATTCCT  DS.BA.GA.U.2

-The ‘process_radtags’ command will demultiplex the data by separating out each sublibrary into the individual samples.
+The `process_radtags` command will demultiplex the data by separating out each sublibrary into the individual samples.
 It will then clean the data, and will remove low quality reads and discard reads where a barcode was not found.

 ## 4.2 Organize files

-*Step 4b*.
+**Step 4b**.
 In a new directory, make sure the files are organized by species.
 In the `process_radtags` script, we specified that files be sent to `~/scratch/demux/*sublibrary_name*` (reasoning for this is in [Step 4c](#step-4c---assess-the-raw-processed-and-cleaned-data)), but